 This question can be tricky for an agency, especially if your channels are diabolically bad and they don’t wish to appear rude in telling you so.

-However, this question is actually designed to see if the agency did their research.
+However, this question is actually designed to see whether the agency did their research.

-One size does not fit all when it comes to social media management.
-With that in mind, if the agency feels comfortable offering you a service without know anything about your business, a red flag should pop up in your mind.
+One size does not fit all in regards to social media management.
+With that in mind, if the agency feels comfortable offering you a service without knowing anything about your business, a red flag should pop up in your mind.

 A good social media agency will be able to provide you with an example or case study of a brand they have worked with.
-This may include their online content, social media channels, social media advertising and ROI (return on investment).
+That may include their online content, social media channels, social media advertising, and ROI (return on investment).